vovayartsev/fancy_oauth2/README.md

 Compatibility
 -------------

 This gem is compatible with **Rails-3.1** only.
-It will not work on Rails 3.0 without the Asset Pipeline.
+It will not work on Rails 3.0 without Asset Pipeline.

 This gem has been tested with Google OAuth2 only.
 It might not work with other providers because of some google-specific login hardcoded.
 Please place a ticket if you find such incompatibility.